dawnlabs/alchemy/README.md

 ## Features

 * **Beautifully simple**.
-Super easy, drag-and-drop interface for converting/merging files
+Super easy, drag-and-drop interface for converting/merging files.
 * **Merge files**.
-Merge multiple images into one pdf, you can even change the file order
+Merge multiple images into one pdf, you can even change the file order.
 * **Convert files**.
-Batch-convert multiple files to a variety of file types
+Batch-convert multiple files to a variety of file types.

 ## Usage